giellalt/lang-smn/docs/index-header.md

 ## The Inari Saami MT project (2014-2016)

--   [Background information on the Inari Saami project](docu-smn-background.html)
+-   [Background information on the Inari Saami grammarchecker project](docu-smn-background.html)
 -   [MT project pages + all meeting memos](/mt/smesmn/NorthSaamiInariSaamiMachineTranslation.html)
 -   [Plan for our team work (2015)](TeamWorkPlan.html)

+(See also the in-source documentation under `tools/grammarchecker` below)

 # In-source documentation